dosipod/SrWiki/Home.md

 * GPIO2 (D4 on WEMOS) for both ESP8266 and ESP32 for WS2812's
 * A0 for ESP8266 (audio-in pin)
 * GPIO36 (or VP) for the ESP32 (audio-in pin)
+* See [[Digital Microphone Hookup]] for pins used
+* (You can change the pins used by adding definitions in your PlatformIO config or editing audio_reactive.h)

 ## Support Forums